 Grab your deerstalker and make like Millie Bobby Brown’s Enola Holmes (Sherlock’s sister) as she cracks complex cases across Victorian London.

-The Netflix movie series was shot at sites all around England, including Greenwich Old Royal Naval College (a popular spot for filmmakers), Ashridge Forest in Hertfordshire, and the Severn Valley Railway in the West Midlands.
+The Netflix movie series was shot at sites all around England, including Greenwich Old Royal Naval College (a popular spot for filmmakers), Ashridge Forest in Hertfordshire, and the Severn Valley Railway in the West Midlands

 8. Indiana Jones and the Dial of Destiny

-Set for release on 30 June 2023, this blockbuster follows everyone’s favourite archaeologist-turned-action hero as he attempts to stop Nazis from hijacking the Space Race.
+Released in 2023, this blockbuster follows everyone’s favourite archaeologist-turned-action hero as he attempts to stop Nazis from hijacking the Space Race.
 Northumberland’s stunning Bamburgh Castle was used in filming, while a train-hopping action sequence was filmed on the North Yorkshire Railway near the village of Grosmont.

 9. Mission: Impossible – Dead Reckoning Part One